Knowledge Base

 Request Parameters

-The request body should be in JSON format and include the following fields:
+The request body is in JSON format and contains the following fields:

 {